$p$-Parts of Stabilizers in Primitive Permutation Groups

 More precisely, the authors of [4] defined a permutation group $(G, \Omega)$ to be $p$-concealed if $p$ divides $|G|$ and every subset of $\Omega$ is stabilized by some Sylow $p$-subgroup of $G$.
 Apart from some examples in which $|\Omega|\leq 8$, the primitive $p$-concealed groups are certain alternating and symmetric groups with natural permutation domain $\Omega$.

 The Eaton-Moret\'{o} conjecture [3], a vast generalization of Brauer's height zero conjecture, leads to analogous, but more difficult classification problems for permutation groups.
 One case of the Eaton-Moret\'{o} conjecture gives rise to the problem of classifying the primitive permutation groups $(G,\Omega)$ with the property that for each subset $\Delta$ of $\Omega$, the setwise stabilizer $\mathrm{Stab}_G(\Delta)$ has either $p^{\prime}$-order or $p^{\prime}$-index in $G$.
 Informally, we call such permutation groups $p$-extreme.
-Clearly $p$-concealed groups are $p$-extreme, and so certain alternating and symmetric groups are nontrivial primitive $p$-extreme groups.
+If $p^2$ does not divide $|G|$, we say that $(G, \Omega)$ is trivially $p$-extreme.
+Clearly $p$-concealed groups are $p$-extreme, and so certain alternating and symmetric groups are nontrivial primitive $p$-extreme groups; the smallest of these is $\mathrm{Alt}(7)$ with $p=2$.

 These are possibly the only nontrivial primitive $p$-extreme groups.
 Our main result, Theorem A, says that there are no nontrivial solvable primitive $p$-extreme groups.
 It seems likely that there are also no nontrivial $p$-solvable primitive $p$-extreme groups.